poxlox/sEMG_Gestures/README.md

 - ANN (Exported as model.h5)

 Different users with particular features (e.g. bodyfat%) result in various perfomance results\
 when using a universal model.
-Two Participants had significant underperformance\
+Two Participants had significant underperformance.
+In a follow-up research article, the researchers found that these latent features, particularly bodyfat%, had these affects.
+To continue to develop a better model, an additional protocol to determine bodyfat percentage of the user prior to device use is recommended.
+A dataset with annotated bodyfat levels should train the model, given the assumption that similar participants produce similar signal data (I believe this is reasonable).

 Performance with different withheld participants:\
 ![](imgs/withheldpartperf.png)